evidentlyai/evidently/docs/book/get-started/tutorial.md

 ### Windows

-Unfortunately, building visual HTML reports inside a **Jupyter notebook** is **not yet possible** for Windows.
-You can still install Evidently and get the output as JSON or a separate HTML file.

-To install Evidently, run:
+To install Evidently in Jupyter notebook on Windows, run:

 ```bash
 $ pip install evidently
 ```

+**Note**: Nbextension does not work on Windows.
+If you want to generate visual reports in Jupyter notebook on Windows, you will need to use a different visualization method (see instructions in step 4).
+This is a new functionality with limited testing.
+If you face issues, you can get the output as a separate HTML file and view it in a browser.

 ## 2. Import Evidently